hanetzer/hanetzer.github.io/_posts/2020-01-18-OnePlus-7t-Pro-5g.md

 ---
 layout: post
 title: T-Mobile OnePlus 7t Pro 5g McLaren - Defective by design.
+Part 1
 ---

 Never Settle.
 Emblazoned on the website, promotional materials, and the home screen